nawealvarez/taskapp/README.md

 Reusable UI components that can be used across different pages:

 - `button/`: Custom button component with variants
+- `formItem/`: Custom formItem component for Forms to add Label and inputs
+- `modal/`: Custom modal component to display information
+- `select/`: Custom select component for forms
 - `table/`: Table-related components
 - `ui/`: shadcn/ui components and their configurations